smcpeak/factorio-hide-repair-packs/README.md

 ## Possible extensions

-It would be desirable to extend this to work with regular roboports too so they could be positioned near walls that are frequently come under attack.
+It would be desirable to extend this to work with regular roboports too so they could be positioned near walls that frequently come under attack.
 However, some changes would have to be made to account for the much larger number of places to scan, the lack of a convenient "trash" slot in roboports, and for the fact that robots will potentially take